Joachim Murat: Napoleonic Wars

 Although he was a great horseman, Murat showed a total lack of concern for the well-being of the horses.
 Napoleon had created the greatest forage problem known in military history by putting together a cavalry of 40,000 men and horses.
 The long marches and the lack of rest meant that the horses suffered from hunger, bad fodder, saddle sores and exhaustion, but these factors were aggravated by Murat himself.
 He also failed to forge caulkin shoes for the horses to enable them in the retreat to traverse roads that had become iced over.
 The Polish cavalry and Caulaincourt knew this and acted accordingly.

 He continued to serve Napoleon during the German Campaign of 1813.
 Following Napoleon's defeat at the Battle of Leipzig, Murat reached a secret agreement with the Allies in order to save his own throne and switched sides to the Coalition.

-In March 1815, he declared war on Austria in the proclamation to Italian patriots in Rimini, moved north to fight against the Austrians in the Neapolitan War in order to strengthen his rule in Italy by military means.
-He was defeated by Austrian general Frederick Bianchi at the Battle of Tolentino (2–3 May 1815).
+Neapolitan War

+Following further military defeats, Napoleon abdicated on 6 April 1814.
+At the Congress of Vienna, Klemens von Metternich, Austria's Foreign Minister, was bound by other coalition allies that wanted to restore Ferdinand IV of the House of Bourbon to the Neapolitan throne, particularly Britain.

+With his throne no longer secure, following Napoleon's return from exile, Murat switched sides in an unsuccessful attempt to return to Napoleon's favour.
+On 15 March 1815, the Kingdom of Naples declared war on the Austrian Empire, starting the Neapolitan War.
+With an estimated 45,000 troops, the Neapolitan army invaded the Papal States and Tuscany.
+Though the Austrian army in northern Italy numbered 94,000 troops, it was widely distributed.
+On 30 March 1815, Murat's troops arrived in Rimini, where they were hosted by the Battaglini counts.
+In a final attempt to gain allies, Murat published the Rimini Proclamation, though it may have been backdated after his military defeats.

+Murat's eastern column advanced northwards from Rimini towards the River Po, entering Bologna on 2 April, while the western column reached Florence on 8 April.
+On the same day, the eastern column engaged 3,000 Austrian soldiers at the Battle of Occhiobello.
+Following its defeat at Occhiobello, it was pushed southwards, leading to Murat's decisive defeat at the Battle of Tolentino on 2–3 May.
+Murat returned to Naples on 18 May, where Caroline had already surrendered to the British, and fled immediately to southern France.

 Death

-Murat fled to Corsica and then to Pizzo.
-Soon he was captured by forces of King Ferdinand IV of Naples.
-He was tried for treason and sentenced to death by firing squad.
+Hearing of Napoleon's defeat at the Battle of Waterloo on 18 June 1815, Murat fled to Corsica, from which he attempted an impossible invasion of Calabria.
+Napoleon remarked: "Murat attempted to reconquer with 200 men that territory which he failed to hold when he had 80,000 at his disposal."
+Murat was captured, sentenced to death, and shot by firing squad in Pizzo Calabro on 13 October 1815.

+According to the memoirs of Murat's granddaughter: